This page is a guide to quickly getting up and running with the EasySMF:JE Java API on z/OS.

 Installation on other platforms (Windows, Linux etc)

-A zip file containing the EasySMF components is available here:
+Zip and tar files containing the EasySMF components are available here:

 Add the contents of the jar subdirectory to the Java classpath.